caplearazvan/DevOps_project/README.md

 ## Docker project

-This is a small docker file in which you''ll find basic suntax in order:
+This is a small docker file in which you'll find basic syntax in order:
 * run a Dockerfiler
 * run an image pulled from the DockerHub
 * setup the working directory